Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Coolheaded
 You no longer have disadvantage on ranged attacks due to being in an enemy zone of control.

+### Fierce
+The first time each round that you hit a creature with a basic attack, you may spend essence equal to your proficiency bonus to gain four times that much life.

 ### Precise
 If you do not have disadvantage on a ranged attack, you may choose to gain disadvantage on the attack and double its range.